mvneema/DataScience_Portfolio/README.md

 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

 #### Context:
 Leveraging customer information is paramount for most businesses.
-In the case of a bank, attributes of customers like the ones mentioned below can be crucial in strategizing a marketing campaign when launching a new product.
+In the case of a bank, attributes of customers like (age,job,marital,education, average yearly balance,etc.) can be crucial in strategizing a marketing campaign when launching a new product.

 ![](/Images/Ensemble_Techniques.png)